ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 vendors have optimized implementations of both, so requiring the C BLAS is not unreasonable.
 If they choose the C binding, its header file will import many symbols into the global namespace.
-Best practice would be to write wrapper functions for the C BLAS functions they want, and hide the C binding's header file include in a source file.
+Best practice would be to write wrapper functions for the desired C BLAS functions, and hide the C binding's header file include in a source file.
+This prevents otherwise inevitable collisions with the same `extern "C"` declarations in applications or other libraries.

 If our developer later wants LAPACK functionality, such as solving linear systems, they will discover that there is no standard C LAPACK binding.
 Implementations that provide a C BLAS generally also allow calling the Fortran BLAS from the same application, but developers would still need a C or C++ interface to LAPACK.

 One advantage of the C BLAS binding is that it works for both row-major and column-major matrix data layouts.
 Native